rzinkstok/fpga_agc/README.md

 The scalar alarms are ignored, and the filtering is not (yet) implemented.

 #### Erasable memory
-Erasable memory is implemented as modern RAM, using the Block Memory Generator IP from Xilinx.
+Erasable memory is implemented as modern RAM, using the Xilinx Block Memory Generator IP.
 Extra logic is added to translate the memory addressing signals back to a binary address, and also for the read and write signals.
 In order to correspond to the actual AGC erasable memory behaviour, a memory location is cleared after a read.

 #### Fixed memory
-Fixed memory is implemented as modern ROM, using the Block Memory Generator IP from Xilinx.
+Fixed memory is implemented as modern ROM, using the Xilinx Block Memory Generator IP.
 Extra logic is added to translate the memory addressing signals back to a binary address, and also for the read signal.
 As it would be impractical to distribute the memory over six modules, all fixed memory is condensed into a single module, B1.

+### AGC Monitor
+Mike Stewarts AGC Monitor project (see https://www/github.com/thewonderidiot/agc_monitor) has been adapted and added to this project, so a single FPGA board can be used to both run the AGC and the Monitor.

+So far, the Monitor includes the registers, start/stop logic, alarm control, and the DSKY.
+The DSKY is implemented by connecting to the actual DSKY channels, as opposed to the `MDT` data injection approach used by Mike Stewart.